Apolexian/level4-project-docs/timelog.md

 ### 21 Oct 2021

 * *1 hours* Started reading interfaces and source code for tokio and underlying mio tcp socket, listener and stream to understand how to create quic counterparts
+* *2.5 hours* Added QuicSocket definition and base methods for connecting as well as QuicListener definition